rocknrome/World-clock-alarm/README.md

 This app allows users to set up an alarm clock based on any time zone, ensuring they never miss an important event due to time zone differences.

-The technologies used are HTML, CSS, JavaScript, REST API
+The technologies used are HTML, CSS, JavaScript, jQuery, REST API

 API used: https://timeapi.io/swagger/index.html